 It’s important to keep your appointments with your doctor for your Evenity injections.
 To help make sure you don’t miss a dose, try setting a reminder for your appointments on your phone.

 Evenity isn’t known to interact with alcohol.
-However, regularly drinking large amounts of alcohol can increase your risk for osteoporosis and fractures.
+However, regularly drinking large amounts of alcohol can increase your risk of osteoporosis and fractures.
 Doing this can also worsen osteoporosis, which Evenity is used to treat.

 Alcohol can affect how well your body absorbs calcium.
 This decreased absorption can lead to a lack of calcium, which can weaken your bones.
 (Calcium helps your body build and maintain strong bones.)